FadelYang/SEA-cinema/README.md

 ## Getting Started

 make sure u have
-* laravel 8 or above (this is minimum requirement for Laravel 9)
+* php 8 or above (this is minimum requirement for Laravel 9)
 * Composer
 * git
 * mysql & apache (or simply just use XAMPP)